zed-industries/docs/configuration/configuring-zed.md

 ## Show Copilot Suggestions

-- Description: Whether or not to show Copilot suggestions as you type.
+- Description: Whether or not to show Copilot suggestions as you type or wait for a `copilot::Toggle`.
 - Setting: `show_copilot_suggestions`
 - Default: `true`